 Town of Canmore

-Residential property owners in the Town of Canmore can finance up to 100% of their energy efficiency or renewable energy projects
+Residential property owners in the Town of Canmore can finance up to 100% of energy efficiency and renewable energy projects.

 The Clean Energy Improvement Program, or CEIP, is an innovative financing tool for property owners in Alberta.
 Access competitive interest rates and make repayment convenient through your property’s regular tax bill.

 Town of Canmore’s Clean Energy Improvement Program

-For full program details, please review the Town of Canmore’s CEIP Terms and Conditions.
+For full program details, please read the Town of Canmore’s CEIP Terms and Conditions.

 Participant & property eligibility